 Directed by: George Clooney

-There are very few people in the industry, who are as charismatic and charming as George Clooney.
+There are very few people in the industry who are as charismatic and charming as George Clooney.
 The man can send women into a frenzy with just an extension of a smile or a dialogue of banal words.
-He made headways in his career as a director, with this epic-political drama.
+He made headways in his career as a director with this epic-political drama.
 The film stars Ryan Gosling as Stephen Meyers, a junior campaign manager of the presidential candidate Mike Morris (Clooney).
-However, he gets him involved in a major political scandal that jeopardises Mike’s shot at presidency.
-Clooney successfully manages to weave a story of lies and hoodwinks, subtly diluting them with a strong narrative, where the dirty games of politics takes center-stage.
+However, he gets him involved in a major political scandal that jeopardizes Mike’s shot at the presidency.
+Clooney successfully manages to weave a story of lies and hoodwinks, subtly diluting them with a strong narrative where the dirty games of politics take center stage.

 10. Braveheart (1995)